-- Corporate income tax is to be decreased by two percentage points to 18%.
-This rate is to be applied to the calculation of corporate income tax attributable to 2020 and reporting periods succeeding it.
+- CIT is to be decreased by two percentage points to 18%.
+This rate is to be applied to the calculation of CIT attributable to 2020 and reporting periods succeeding it.

-- Dividends received by non-resident organizations are to be taxed at 5% instead of 10%.
+- Dividends received by non-resident organisations are to be taxed at 5% instead of 10%.
 This rate applies to dividends received from net profits attributable to 2020 and reporting periods succeeding it.

-- Personal income tax is to be calculated at a flat rate of 23% and to be gradually lowered to 20% for each subsequent year decreasing for 1 %.
-In parallel to the decrease in personal income tax rates, according to the RA Law “On funded pensions” the principle of equal participation by citizens and the state in respect of funded pension allocations will be restored.
+- Personal income tax (PIT) is to be calculated at a flat rate of 23% and to be gradually lowered to 20% for each subsequent year (decreasing by 1%).
+In parallel to the decrease in PIT rates, according to the Armenia Law ‘On funded pensions’, the principle of equal participation by citizens and the state in respect of funded pension allocations will be restored.

-- Personal income tax as part of dividends received by foreign citizens from Armenian sources, just like that of RA citizens, is to be calculated at 5% (instead of 10%).
+- PIT as part of dividends received by foreign citizens from Armenian sources, just like that of Armenia citizens, is to be calculated at 5% (instead of 10%).
 This rate applies to dividends received from net profits attributable to 2020 and reporting periods succeeding it.

-- Only VAT payers will be allowed to get exempted from VAT payment when importing goods included in the VAT exemption list according to the RA Law “On approving the list of goods not subject to taxation under the excise tax whose import by organizations and sole entrepreneurs is exempted from taxation under value added tax”.
+- Only VAT payers will be allowed to get exempted from VAT payment when importing goods included in the VAT exemption list according to the Armenia Law “On approving the list of goods not subject to taxation under the excise tax whose import by organisations and sole entrepreneurs is exempted from taxation under VAT”.